siefkenj/IBLODEs/book/typst/modules/appendix5.typ

 #label_appendix(<app:reduction_of_order>)

+This appendix is adapted from #link("https://www.jirka.org/diffyqs/")[Jiri Lebl's book "Notes on Diffy Qs: Differential Equations for Engineers"].

 In general finding solutions to differential equations is difficult, if not impossible.

 However, if we already know one solution to a differential equation, we can use that solution to simplify the differential equation and make it easier to find the other solutions.
 The method for doing this is called *reduction of order*.